ionic-team/capacitor/site/docs-md/ios/troubleshooting.md

 This error occurs when Capacitor's `native-bridge.js` file was not copied to the native project.

-The fix is simple: run `npx capacitor copy ios` to copy this file.
+The fix is simple: run `npx cap copy ios` to copy this file.

 ## Error: Sandbox not in sync with the Podfile.lock